Photography: How Does Light Work?

 Aha!
 Someone is wearing eyeglasses!
 Is flash bounce unavoidable now?
 Nope.
 Same kind of easy fix, except it is the subject and not you that will move.
 If the person is very tall, have them angle their head down just slightly.
 The flash will bounce off their glasses and down toward the floor.
 Do the opposite for a short person--have them tilt their chin up slightly.
 The flash will bounce away from the camera toward the ceiling.

-Notice in the example to the left, there are some remnants of flash bounce--it is not completely gone because of the nature of the subject items--all glass and mirrors.
+Notice in the example below, there are some remnants of flash bounce--it is not completely gone because of the nature of the subject items--all glass and mirrors.
 However, instead of being a distracting and obscuring blob, what is left shows up as starry highlights on the various glasses.

 Also note the slightly shinier spot on the corner of the cabinet.
 Even though it is wood, it is polished wood, and does show a highlight on that corner as a result of using flash.
 Had that been a flat surface instead of a corner, the resulting flash bounce would have been nearly as bad as in the first example.